DataDog/datadog-ci/CONTRIBUTING.md

 To do so, add your command's name to the [`BETA_COMMANDS` array](https://github.com/DataDog/datadog-ci/blob/35c54e1d1e991d21461084ef2e346ca1c6bb7ea6/src/cli.ts#L8).

 Users have to prefix their command line with `DD_BETA_COMMANDS_ENABLED=1` to use the command.
 Make sure to document this in your command's README for visibility.
-This is removed once the command goes out of beta.
+This should be removed once the command goes out of beta.

 Optionally, you can create a pre-release for your command by following the [Pre-Release Process](#pre-release-process) instructions below.